top of page

 2. Water Seepage Under Shingles

-As snow melts, water can seep beneath shingles—especially if your roof has:
+As snow melts, water can seep beneath shingles.
+This is especially true if your roof has:

 • Damaged or missing shingles